MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

 ## Remarks

-Query hints cannot be specified in an INSERT statement, except when a SELECT clause is used inside the statement.
+Query hints can't be specified in an INSERT statement, except when a SELECT clause is used inside the statement.

 Query hints can be specified only in the top-level query, not in subqueries.
 When a table hint is specified as a query hint, the hint can be specified in the top-level query or in a subquery.
 However, the value specified for *<exposed_object_name>* in the TABLE HINT clause must match exactly the exposed name in the query or subquery.

-## Specifye Table Hints as Query Hints
+## Specify table hints as query hints

 We recommend using the INDEX, FORCESCAN, or FORCESEEK table hint as a query hint only in the context of a [plan guide](../../relational-databases/performance/plan-guides.md).
 Plan guides are useful when you can't modify the original query, for example, because it's a third-party application.
 The query hint specified in the plan guide is added to the query before it's compiled and optimized.
 For ad-hoc queries, use the TABLE HINT clause only when testing plan guide statements.
 For all other ad-hoc queries, we recommend specifying these hints only as table hints.